codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 For more information on application definitions, see [Creating GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application).

-## GitOps Overview and DORA metrics
+## GitOps Overview and DORA dashboards

 If you have several applications and deployments, the GitOps Overview and the DORA metrics dashboards are particularly useful, to managers and developers alike.